Alida Rockefeller Messinger

-Alida Rockefeller Messinger (born 1948) is an American philanthropist who is an heir to the Rockefeller family fortune.
+Alida Rockefeller Messinger (born 1948) is an American philanthropist.
+Messinger is also a member of the Rockefeller family fortune.
 A donor to Democratic candidates and environmentalist causes, she is the former wife of former Minnesota governor and former U.S. Senator Mark Dayton, and also sister to former West Virginia governor and former U.S. Senator Jay Rockefeller.
-She has notably been a major donor to progressive political causes in her home state of Minnesota.
+She has been a major donor to progressive political causes in her home state of Minnesota.

 Outside of activism, she is a former trustee of the Rockefeller Family Fund, a public charity started by her father and his siblings.
-Her great-grandfather is John D. Rockefeller, the founder of the Standard Oil Company and widely considered to be the wealthiest American of all time and the richest person in modern history.
+Her patrilineal great-grandfather is John D. Rockefeller, the founder of the Standard Oil Company and widely considered to be the wealthiest American of all time and the richest person in history.

 Early life and family

-Messinger was born in 1948.
-She is the youngest daughter of John Davison Rockefeller III (1906-78) and Blanchette Ferry Hooker (1909-92), and a fourth-generation member of the Rockefeller family.
+Alida Rockefeller was born in 1948.
+She is the youngest daughter of John Davison Rockefeller III (1906–1978) and Blanchette Ferry Hooker (1909–1992), and a fourth-generation member of the Rockefeller family.
 Her brother is former Senator John Davison "Jay" Rockefeller IV (born 1937).

 Messinger's father began to teach her about philanthropy when she was five years old.
 She has said, "My father and mother's greatest fear was that their four children might take their wealth for granted and grow up spoiled and arrogant ...
 They wanted us to learn early that with wealth comes responsibility."